 4) Bundled IT solutions’ trend

 In the coming years, too, bundled solutions will be a good way to upsell and cross-sell services.
-This is because they stand as enterprise-wide solutions, fulfilling all requirements at one place – a win-win solution for the end customer and the seller.
+This is because they stand as enterprise-wide solutions, fulfilling all requirements in one place – a win-win solution for the end customer and the seller.

 5) Shifting focus on hybrid and multi-cloud management services